tristan-deep/NLP_disaster_tweets/README.md

   * Number of filters (10-64)

 ![alt text](images/tensorboard_overview.png)
+(A Tensorboard overview of the most relevant models)

+The best models, which were selected based on the highest validation accuracy, show the following losses/accuracies:

 | Model              | Train acc | Val acc | Train loss | Val loss |
 |--------------------|-----------|---------|------------|----------|